 What is Privacy Engineering?

-At its core, privacy engineering is a development function focused on integrating privacy-enhancing measures into data platforms and ecosystems.
+Privacy engineering is a development function focused on integrating privacy-enhancing measures into data platforms and ecosystems.
 The National Institute of Standards and Technology (NIST) defines privacy engineering as:

 “A specialty discipline of systems engineering focused on achieving freedom from conditions that can create problems for individuals with unacceptable consequences that arise from the system as it processes PII.”